isomerpages/nlb-reference/_business-management/Continuous Learning.md

  Here are five steps that will help you develop a continuous learning habit.

 Step 1: Determine what you really want to know
-Think about the subjects that you want to focus on and determine the desired outcomes you would like to see.
+<br>Think about the subjects that you want to focus on and determine the desired outcomes you would like to see.

-Step 2: Set clear and specific goals that are relevant to your objectives Create plans and goals that will push you towards the end results.
+Step 2: Set clear and specific goals that are relevant to your objectives
+<br>Create plans and goals that will push you towards the end results.
 The goals should be dynamic and adaptable as things may change.
 The goals should be specific, measurable, achievable, relevant, and time bound.

 Step 3: Set aside time to learn
-One of the best ways to develop a habit of learning is to create dedicated time for learning.
+<br>One of the best ways to develop a habit of learning is to create dedicated time for learning.
 This will help you avoid procrastination and ensure that you make progress toward your learning goals.

 Step 4: Choose the learning mediums
-It is also important to choose the proper learning methods that are best suited for you.
+<br>It is also important to choose the proper learning methods that are best suited for you.
 There are many different learning methods, including reading, watching videos, participating in webinars, joining online communities, and attending seminars and conferences.

-Step 5: Surround yourself with passionate learners Spend time with lifelong learners who value knowledge and pursue mastery of particular subjects.
+Step 5: Surround yourself with passionate learners
+<br>Spend time with lifelong learners who value knowledge and pursue mastery of particular subjects.
 They will often push you toward a deep passion for learning.